Sr1janKundu/Sr1janKundu/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Srijan Kundu, a Data Scientist with a passion for machine learning and AI.
-I have experience in deep learning, image processing, and NLP, with skills in Python, PyTorch, TensorFlow, SQL and Streamlit.
-I love tackling challenging problems and am currently exploring generative AI.
+I have experience in deep learning, image processing, and NLP, with skills in Python, PyTorch, TensorFlow, SQL etc. I love tackling challenging problems and am currently exploring generative AI.
 Let's connect and innovate together!

 ## Qualifications
 - 🎓 Bachelor of Science (Hons.) in Mathematics